 Privacy policies tell visitors how your website will collect, store, protect, and use the information they provide while on your site.
 Most often, information is collected through sign-up forms.

-So, how are you going to protect information people willingly give you?
+So, how are you going to protect the information people willingly give you?
 Enter: the privacy policy.

 A privacy policy explains how your readers’ information will be stored and used, and it protects you in case any sort of security breach happens—like, say, your email marketing platform getting hacked.
 You don’t want to be at fault for something that’s out of your control, and privacy policies allow you to protect yourself (so users can’t hold you liable for data breaches).

-A privacy policy protects both you, the website creator, and the user.
+A privacy policy protects both of you: the website creator and the user.
 Every creator needs a privacy policy on their website; it’s non-negotiable if you are collecting personal data from users.

-Click here to get your privacy policy template — use code “BETWEENTHELINES” for $10 off!
+Click here to get your privacy policy template — use code “BTLCOPY” for 10% off!

 Terms and conditions, terms of service, terms of use, disclaimer… They all mean the same thing.
 Which is… what, exactly?